 We’re not here to accumulate wealth and look good for others (or ourselves).
 We came here to remember who we are.
 Who we are at our core, our essential nature.
 The realisation of this essential Self is the only antidote to the sufferings and angst of this human life.
 All other happiness and pleasures are temporary.
+We will get involved in working, finances, gaining material possessions and all of that, but the key spiritual requirement is to realize the truth of who we are at our core, and this is not all that stuff.

 A little about the journey that brought such experiences.
 In 2007 I underwent a challenging spiritual awakening, though this was a phrase that was not part of my vocabulary at the time.